tud-zih-energy/lo2s/README.md

    `sudo sysctl kernel.perf_event_paranoid=1`

  * Tracepoints and system-wide monitoring on kernels older than 4.3 requires access to debugfs.
  Grant permissions at your own discretion.

    `sudo mount -t debugfs non /sys/kernel/debug`

 # Installation

+ * It is recommended to create an empty build directory anywhere.
  * `cmake /path/to/lo2s`
+ * Configure cmake as usual, e.g. with `ccmake .`
  * `make`
  * `make install`

 # Usage

- * `lo2s ./a.out`
+To monitor a given application in process monitoring execute

- * `lo2s -- ./a.out --params`
+ * `lo2s -- ./a.out --app-args`

+To monitor all activity on a system run

+ * `lo2s -a` (stop the recording with ctrl+c)

+## Usage with MPI

+You can record simple traces from MPI programs, but `lo2s` does not record MPI communication.
+To create fully-featured MPI-aware traces, use [Score-P](https://score-p.org/).

  * `lo2s mpirun ./a.out` Create one trace of mpirun, useful if mpirun is used locally on one node.
  * `mpirun lo2s ./a.out` Creates a separate trace for each process.

-See `lo2s --help` for a current listing of options.
+See `man lo2s` or `lo2s --help` for a full listing of options and usage.

 # Quirks